duneanalytics/docs/docs/resources/changelog/march-2021.md

 **Click query title to go to query from a dashboard**

 We’d love to get your feedback on your experience with Dune v2 in the #feedback channel in our [Discord](https://discord.com/invite/ErrzwBz).
-You can also contact [support@dune.xyz](mailto:support@dune.xyz) if you face any issues.
+You can also contact [support@dune.com](mailto:support@dune.com) if you face any issues.

 Happy querying!